dash-ka/erango/README.md

 # erango
-Example of a CLI handling excel convertion to ERA data model.
+Example of a CLI app for handling excel translation to ERA data model.